dan-danache/hubitat/watchtower-app/README.md

 - Remove tiles by moving them outside the dashboard grid.

-- Dashboard tiles cannot be edited.
-If you selected the wrong device/attribute or want to change the tile title, remove it and add it again with the correct configuration.

 > **Important**: Changes are not automatically saved!
 Remember to click the **Save dashboard** button when you are satisfied with the dashboard layout.

 ### Chart Time Resolution